kand/chrome-bookmark-tags/README.md

 3. Navigate to extension settings [chrome://extensions/]()

+4. Ensure `Developer mode` checkbox is checked

-4. Click `Load unpacked extension...` and select the top level folder of this repo
+5. Click `Load unpacked extension...` and select the top level folder of this repo

-5. Enable `Bookmark Tags` extension which should now be listed in the extensions list
+6. Enable `Bookmark Tags` extension which should now be listed in the extensions list

-6. Navigate to [chrome://bookmarks](), Chrome's default bookmarks page is now replaced by this bookmark manager
+7. Navigate to [chrome://bookmarks](), Chrome's default bookmarks page is now replaced by this bookmark manager